 - Antin Infrastructure Partners in $520 million first and second lien facilities to finance its acquisition of FirstLight Fiber.

-- Barclays, Goldman Sachs and another major financial institution, as joint lead arrangers, in $49 billion bridge and term loan facilities to finance in part CVS Health Corporation’s $78 billion acquisition of Aetna Inc.
+- Goldman Sachs and other major financial institutions, as joint lead arrangers, in $49 billion bridge and term loan facilities to finance in part CVS Health Corporation’s $78 billion acquisition of Aetna Inc.

 - Citibank, as administrative agent, joint lead arranger and joint bookrunner, in a $200 million senior secured revolving facility for ExlService Holdings, Inc. to refinance existing indebtedness.

 - The administrative agent, in $378 million first and second lien term and revolving facilities for Pathway Partners Vet Management (a portfolio company of Morgan Stanley Private Equity), to refinance existing indebtedness and finance Pathway Partners' purchase of a veterinary ophthalmology company and certain other acquisitions.

 - Snow Phipps Group (n/k/a TruArc Partners) in first and second lien facilities to finance its acquisition of DecoPac, Inc.

 - Brookfield Asset Management in a margin loan agreement with Citibank, N.A.